What's Involved in a GAO Protest?

 Generally, you may protest:

-Any of the terms of a federal agency's solicitation for offers for a contract for goods or services;
+Any of the terms of a federal agency's solicitation of offers for a contract for goods or services;

 The cancellation of such a solicitation;